mrigorir/micro-reddit/README.md

 **What was built in this project**

-- Create Comment, User, and Post Models

-- Run immigrations to the DB

-- Add validations to user input

-- Establish the relationships between tables
+- This project is inspired on reddit webpage, and it's goal is to achieve the best coding practices for posts using Ruby on Rails Active Record;

+  making applying CRUD actions, stabilishing relations between tables and validating the submitting input data from the user in order to avoid errors

+  witch otherwise could affect the database information.

 ## Built With